juanvegu/joker_dart/packages/joker/README.md

 No changes to your existing code required - just start Joker and define your stubs!

-### On Web Platform
+### On Web Platform (Coming Soon)

 On web, `HttpOverrides` doesn't work because browsers handle HTTP requests differently.
-That's why we provide specific adapters:
+That's why we're developing specific adapters:

-- `joker_http` - Intercepts requests made through `package:http`
+- `joker_http` - Will intercept requests made through `package:http` (in development)
-- `joker_dio` - Intercepts requests made through `package:dio`
+- `joker_dio` - Will intercept requests made through `package:dio` (in development)

-These adapters integrate seamlessly with each HTTP client's architecture to provide the same mocking experience across all platforms.
+These adapters will integrate seamlessly with each HTTP client's architecture to provide the same mocking experience across all platforms.

 ## License